 Landscape sensitivity would be High for the large typology (turbines 80-150m) and High-medium for the medium (turbines 50-80m) and small-medium typology (turbines 20-50m).
-Landscape sensitivity would be Medium-low for the small typology.

 In terms of landscape values, sensitivity would be High for the large, medium and small-medium typologies where the NSA and RSA designation coincide but reducing to Low in the northern and western fringes of this landscape unit where no landscape designations apply.
-The small typology would be likely to have a lesser effect on designated landscapes with values reducing to Medium to Low.
+The small typology would be likely to have a lesser effect on designated landscapes.